 Claude

 Over the last 25+ years I have spent hundreds of hours working on this site.
-A labor of love for sure, and one that I have enjoyed, but it has taken a lot of time to do all the image and video editing, web page development, tweaking, testing, uploading, etc. Most of it done by manually writing the code.
+A labor of love for sure, and one that I have enjoyed, but it has taken a lot of time to do all the image and video editing, web page development, tweaking, testing, uploading, etc. Most of the code written manually.

-So I decided to look into some of the Artificial Intelligence tools (like Grok and Claude) to see if they could help with the heavy lifting of updating old web code so I wouldn’t have to do it all by hand.
+So I decided to look into a couple of the Artificial Intelligence tools (Grok and Claude) to see if they could handle the heavy lifting of updating a bunch of old web code so I don’t have to do it all by hand.

 It turns out they can, with amazing results.